newism/dev-diary.newism.com.au/posts/webpack-hot-module-reloading-craftcms-assetbundles.md

 To get started you'll need:

-1. A Craft CMS v3.7.22+ install (also tested in Craft CMS v4.0)
+1. A CraftCMS v3.7.22+ install (also tested in CraftCMS v4.0)
 2. A custom module or plugin.

 For the rest of the article I'm assuming you'